gman0/ceph-csi/docs/design/proposals/cephfs-snapshot-shallow-ro-vol.md

 ## Use-cases

 What's the point of such read-only volumes?

 * **Restore snapshots selectively:** users may want to traverse snapshots, restoring data to a writable volume more selectively instead of restoring the whole snapshot.
 * **Volume backup:** users can't backup a live volume, they first need to snapshot it.
 Once a snapshot is take, it still can't be backed-up, as backup tools usually work with volumes (that are exposed as file-systems) and not snapshots (which might have backend-specific format).
-What this means is that in order to create a snapshot backup, users have to clone snapshot data
+What this means is that in order to create a snapshot backup, users have to clone snapshot data twice:
-twice:

   1. first time, when restoring the snapshot into a temporary volume from where the data will be read,
-   2. and second time, when transferring that volume into some backup/archive storage (e.g. object store).
+  1. and second time, when transferring that volume into some backup/archive storage (e.g. object store).

   The temporary backed-up volume will most likely be thrown away after the backup transfer is finished.
 That's a lot of wasted work for what we originally wanted to do!
 Having the ability to create volumes from snapshots cheaply would be a big improvement for this use case.

 ## Alternatives

 * _Snapshots are stored in `<subvolume>/.snap`.
 Users could simply visit this directory by themselves._

   `.snap` is CephFS-specific detail of how snapshots are exposed.
   Users / tools may not be aware of this special directory, or it may not fit their workflow.
 At the moment, the idiomatic way of accessing snapshot contents in CSI drivers is by creating a new volume and populating it with snapshot.

 ## Design

 Key points:

 * Volume source is a snapshot, volume access mode is `*_READER_ONLY`.
 * No actual new subvolumes are created in CephFS.
 * The resulting volume is a reference to the source subvolume snapshot.
   This reference would be demarked in `Volume.volume_context` map.
 * Mounting such volume means mounting the respective CephFS subvolume and exposing the snapshot to workloads.
 * Let's call a *shallow read-only volume with a subvolume snapshot as its data source* just a *shallow volume* from here on out for brevity.

 ### Controller operations

 Care must be taken when handling life-times of relevant storage resources.
 When a shallow volume is created, what would happen if:

 * _Parent subvolume of the snapshot is removed while the shallow volume still exists?_

   This shouldn't be a problem already.
 The parent volume has either `snapshot-retention` subvol feature in which case its snapshots remain available, or if it doesn't have that feature, it will fail to be deleted because it still has snapshots associated to it.
 * _Source snapshot from which the shallow volume originates is removed while that shallow volume still exists?_

-   We need to make sure this doesn't happend and some book-keeping is necessary.
+  We need to make sure this doesn't happen and some book-keeping is necessary.
 Ideally we could employ some kind of reference counting.

 #### Reference counting for shallow volumes